-- 9. This Settlement Agreement shall become binding on BIS and Profense only when approved by the Assistant Secretary of Commerce for Export Enforcement by entering the Order, which shall have the same force and effect as a decision and Order issued after a full administrative hearing on the record. - 10.
-Each signatory affirms that he/she has authority to enter into this Settlement forth herein. - 11.
-If any provision of the Settlement Agreement is found to be unlawful, only the specific provision in question shall be affected and the other provisions shall remain in full force and effect.
+9. This Settlement Agreement shall become binding on BIS and BEM only when approved by the Assistant Secretary of Commerce for Export Enforcement by entering the Order, which shall have the same force and effect as a decision and Order issued after a full administrative hearing on the record.

-Agreement and to bind his/her respective party to the terms and conditions set
+10. Each signatory affirms that he/she has authority to enter into this Settlement Agreement and to bind his/her respective party to the terms and conditions set forth herein.